 Our Board

 Tourism Australia is governed by a Board of Directors who report to the Federal Minister for Tourism.
 The main role of the Board is to determine Tourism Australia policy and ensure that the organisation performs in a proper and efficient manner.
-For more information on Tourism Australia's board, download our Board Charter.

 Michael Issenberg, Chair